JuanManuelGutierrezG/new-repository/README.md

 # new-repository
-This repository has a lot of python code :D
+This repository has a lot of python code :D and R too